truemagic-coder/solana-agent/README.md

 * MCP tool usage with first-class support for [Zapier](https://zapier.com/mcp)
 * Integrated observability and tracing via [Pydantic Logfire](https://pydantic.dev/logfire)
 * Designed for a multi-agent swarm
-* Seamless text and audio streaming with real-time multi-modal processing
+* Seamless streaming with real-time multi-modal processing of text, audio, and images
 * Persistent memory that preserves context across all agent interactions
 * Quick Internet search to answer users' queries
 * Streamlined message history for all agent interactions